ADTC/flackr-scroll-timeline-polyfill/README.md

 ## Known Limitations

+### Loading Demos or Running Locally

+Ensure that the demo project or your project is built and/or served using an HTTP server.
+For example, you may need to execute `npm run build` and then `npm run dev`.
+You may also use other methods like a Python3 HTTP server, WAMP server, Nginx or `npx http-server`.

+> [!NOTE]
+> You won't be able to use the polyfill if you open the `.html` file directly in a file browser.
+This is because the polyfill needs to be able to fetch the CSS files in order to read them.
+The browser doesn't allow this from `file:///` origins as that would allow reading other files from your system.

 ### Safari Feature Flag

 In Safari (macOS), a developer feature flag called "Scroll-driven Animations" can be enabled in the Feature Flags panel.
 (This panel is shown if "Show features for web developers" advanced option is checked.)